ebabel-games/magicalhex/README.md

 - Refactor handling pressing keys separately, because it's not just about player movement.
 It's a separate concern.
 - Persist position of camera to localStorage and when reloading start there instead of origin.
 - Infinite zones: when player goes near edges of the current zone, generate procedurally the zones where he is likely to go to.
+- Bug solve: when loading from a position other than zone-0:0, everything looks dark.

 #### Currently being developed
-- Bug: when loading from a position other than zone-0:0, everything looks dark.
-Where did the zone light go?
+- Persist zones: each time the game loads, load the zone that has been procedurally generated.

 #### Next to develop
-- Bug: same as above, then casting Gate spell (key 7) and the origin cube is not animated.
-Why is that?
-- Persist zones: each time the game loads, load the zone that has been procedurally generated where the player current is.
 - Use trees, stones and cut tree trunks instead of cubes.
 - Remove from scene zone meshes (and update loadedZones array) when the player has moved far enough from them, or the memory will run out.
 - Enable clicking on meshes (target).
 See raycaster in game.js